 But demi-permanent hair dye is a good in between solution, since you do get the color without the damage.

-I had never heard of demi-permanent hair colour -- it sounds really cool though.
+I had never heard of demi-permanent hair color -- it sounds really cool though.

 I like to change colors every few months or so, but I don't like the damage that the more permanent dyes do to my hair.